jolution/workfield/README.md

 11. upload files via sFTP to the new subdomain
 12. connect via SSH (e.g. "ssh USER@IP")
 13. change directory (e.g. cd /var/www/vhosts/workfield.DOMAIN.de)
-14. install NPM packages (bspw npm i)
+14. install NPM packages (npm i)
 15. install Vue CLI service (npm i @vue/cli-service) If node to old, it helps to update or use a newer version with nvm. https://heynode.com/tutorial/install-nodejs-locally-nvm/
 16. generate the dist folder with "npm run build
 17. set in Plesk the document root to the dist folder
-18. you now see the first page of workfield in the browser (maybe workfield.yourdomain.org)
+18. you now see the first page of workfield in the browser (maybe workfield.your-domain.org)
-19. the admin user (for the moment) is already pre-registered (maybe: tkirk pwd: shatner) username,varchar(100),empty -> tkirk pwd,varchar(255),password_hash() PHP function -> shatner rights,int(1),empty -> 1 (see Userrights for other users)
+19. the admin user (for the moment) is already pre-registered (maybe: tkirk pwd: shatner) username,varchar(100),empty -> tkirk pwd,varchar(255),password_hash() PHP function -> shatner rights,int(1),empty -> 1 (see User-rights for other users)
 20. log in and now change the username and password of tkirk

-### Userrighs
+### User-rights

 both (rights=0/1)
 -> Login, Logout